Robust estimation of the Quantum Fisher Information on a quantum processor: Further experimental results

 \subsection{Ground state of the TFIM at the critical point}

 In this section we give additional experimental results concerning the ground state of the TFIM at $h=1$, prepared with the variational circuit described in the main text.
-We have showed explicitly the value of the bound $F_1$ in the case of mitigated results.
-In Fig.~\ref{fig9} we show $F_0$, $F_2$ and the purity $\Tr (\rho^2)$ of the state in the case of raw (upper) and mitigated (lower) data.
-From the value of the purity we observe that increasing the number of layers in the variational circuit strongly affects the preparation of the state.
+We have showed explicitly the value of the bound $F_1$ in the main text.
+In the upper plots of Fig.~\ref{fig9} we show $F_0$, $F_1$ and $F_2$.
+The lines in $(a)$, $(b)$ and $(c)$ denote the theoretical QFI for a fixed circuit depth $p$.
+In the lower plots we show the fidelities of state preparation and purity in the lower ones.
+In particular, in $(d)$ we show the fidelity with respect to the real ground state of the TFIM at the critical point, computed with exact diagonalization.
+We observe that increasing the depth $p$ the fidelity generally drops, because the more layers the higher the noise in the system.
+The only exception is the case of depth $p=2$ for $N=8$, the rationale behind it is that the approximation of the ground state for $p=1$ ad $N=8$ is very poor, and thus, even in the presence of noise, for $p=2$ the prepared state is closer to the true one.
+The worsening of state preparation with $p$ is also evident in $(e)$ where we plot the fidelity with respect to the state prepared in the case of a noiseless QAOA.
+The fidelity is always better for $p=1$, but we remind the reader that the prepared state is not faithful to the ground state of the TFIM for larger system sizes.
+Finally in $(f)$ we show the purity of the prepared states.
+Again we observe that it drops with increasing $p$ due to the presence of noise.
 The final state should be a pure state in the ideal scenario, i.e. $\Tr (\rho^2)=1$.
 Here we observe that increasing the number of layers tends to decrease the purity of the prepared state, e.g. for $p=4$ and $N=8$ one has $\Tr (\rho^2) \sim 0.5$.
-From the comparison of $F_0$ and $F_2$ in the two rows, we observe that they are always underestimated when no error mitigation is applied ($F_n$ with mitigated data is always larger than the non mitigation counterpart).
-This is in perfect agreement with the fact that there is noise in the measurement protocol.
-For completeness we also show $F_1$ using unmitigated data (its mitigated counterpart has been shown in the main text).